“When I started sitting in court, things started to come together”: The importance of attending and speaking up in child welfare court

 By Barbara Ball, Ph.D., LPC-AT

 From June through August 2020, we interviewed 54 youth (ages 15 – 20) who are currently participating in the Texas Youth Permanency Study.
-We wanted to gain a deeper understanding of their experiences with the child welfare court system, and especially their participation in the court process.
+We wanted to gain a deeper understanding of their experiences with the child welfare court system, and especially their participation in the child welfare court process.
 Existing research on outcomes associated with youth participation in child welfare court shows mixed results.
 Some studies have cited challenges, such as anxiety and stress, logistical obstacles for youth to attend court, missed school, and privacy concerns.
 Other studies have found benefits, including youth having a more favorable perception of the court system, and feeling more empowered and more knowledgable about the court process.
 What appears to matter is the quality of youth participation in court.
 For this reason, we wanted to explore how youth experience their relationships with their judges and their participation in court.

 Among our interview participants, about two thirds were attending court regularly.
 The majority of these youth described not only having strong relationships with their judges, but they were also keenly aware of the importance of speaking up in court.
 For many youth, going to court was a way to get their voices heard and their needs met.
 Diana* stated, “I basically just spoke up for myself.
 I was like, ‘Look, I don’t know what you all are doing, I want to go sit in court.’
 So, when I did start sitting in court, things started to come together.
 Because everyone’s pretty much on the same page, really.”